Beginners Guide to CSP

 What about stains?

-Only a few of my CSP have stained in several years of use and it really doesn’t bother me.
+Only a few of my pads have stained in several years of use and it really doesn’t bother me.
 When Summer comes around though I’ll make sure to hang them out for a few days to make the most of that natural bleaching effect the sun has!
 You can, if preferred, use violets mineral bleach to soak and lift any stains you might get.

 I think that’s it!